vippsas/vipps-psp-api/vipps-psp-api.md

 * Added support for redirection of user after payment completion in the Vipps app
 * Added support for providing the `makePaymentUrl` in the initiate payment call
-* Improved authorization of the `makePaymentUrl` call by adding the authorization header value
+* Improved authorization of the `makePaymentUrl` call by adding the `Authorization` header value
 * Improved and more consistent parameter names in the API

 # PSP payment sequence